vyca2017/content/content/tutorials/freecom/part-3.md

 ### Figuring out the Mutation Type

-The _kind_ of change that happened in the database is reflected by the `mutation` field in the payload which contains either of three values:
+The _kind_ of change that happened in the database is reflected by the `mutation` field in the payload which contains either one of the three values:

 - `CREATED`: for a node that was _added_
 - `UPDATED`: for a node that was _updated_